Eddie Cochran: Session musician and producer

-Another aspect of Cochran's short but brilliant career is his work as a session musician and producer.
+Another aspect of Cochran's short career is his work as a session musician and producer.
 In 1959, Cochran played lead for Skeets McDonald at Columbia's studios for "You Oughta See Grandma Rock" and "Heart Breaking Mama".
 In a session for Gene Vincent in March 1958, he contributed his trademark bass voice, as heard on "Summertime Blues".
 The recordings were issued on the album A Gene Vincent Record Date.

 Cochran worked mainly as a guitarist, and sometimes as a vocalist and arranger for other artists, such as Mamie Van Doren, Baker Knight, Johnny Burnette, Wynn Stewart, and Al Casey.

 The Day the Music Died (1959)

 In early 1959, two of Cochran's friends, Buddy Holly and Ritchie Valens, along with the Big Bopper, were killed in a plane crash while on tour on February 3, 1959.
 Cochran's friends and family later said that he was badly shaken by their deaths, and he developed a morbid premonition that he also would die young.
 Shortly after their deaths, Cochran recorded a song (written by disc jockey Tommy Dee) in tribute to them, "Three Stars".
 He was anxious to give up life on the road and spend his time in the studio making music, thereby reducing the chance of suffering a similar fatal accident while touring.
 Financial responsibilities, however, required that Cochran continue to perform live, and that led to his acceptance of an offer to tour the United Kingdom in 1960.